 The instant of shopper-to-product engagement, known as the “three-foot effect,” is that moment in time when the colors and images of a label leap from store shelves to a customer’s eyes.
 A hand reaches for the container, the label is studied and examined, the contents imagined, and if the label does its job, a purchase is made.

 This immediacy is especially important in the burgeoning market of craft- and micro-brewed beers.
 In this segment, the look and feel of the label on a bottle is a critical part of the purchase decision.
-More than branding, a label provides a unique look and gives hints of an experience to be at once imagined and savored.
+More than branding, a label provides a unique look and gives hints of experience to be at once imagined and savored.
 With competitors vying for shelf space, a company’s label can be a deciding factor for malt and hops aficionados when deciding which new beer to try or when searching store shelves a favored brew.

 This is not lost on Church Street Brewing based in the Chicago suburb of Itasca.
 On the limited real estate of a beer label, logos and product names must be memorable and maintain branding across the company’s product line.
-Colors must be consistent and accurately rendered on labels, cartons and cases, even when job specs include demanding features such as spot colors, metallics, and laser-trimming.
-And for small brewers, short runs—such as those for test marketing or introduction of limited batches—can pose a significant challenge.
+Colors must be consistent and accurately rendered on labels, cartons, and cases, even when job specs include demanding features such as spot colors, metallics, and laser-trimming.
+And for small brewers, short runs—such as those for test marketing or the introduction of limited batches—can pose a significant challenge.
 Such a label run may amount to only a few hundred bottles at a time, yet every bottle must be clearly branded to foster loyalty while encouraging shoppers to sample a new brew.

 Small Batches and Short-Run Labels